 This facility in the Fairview Precinct was constructed in 1935 for the Fairview School that occupied this site until it was acquired by SBCCD in 1963.
-This singlestory building has been minimally adapted as storage space for the District Police Department.
+This single-story building has been minimally aDistrictwide Support Services Strategic Planted as storage space for the District Police Department.
 The facility is not universally accessible.
 The replacement of storage space for the SBCCD Police Department within a new District Warehouse is recommended in the SBVC Comprehensive Master Plan